DestinyVolt/D-D/Scriptor/Bee.md

 Attacks:
 - Greataxe: +7 to hit, 1d12+4 Slashing
 - Claws: +7 to hit, 1d6 + 4 Slashing + 1d6 Acid
-- Rage: +2 Damage, 4x per long rest
+- Rage: +2 Damage on all attacks, 4x per long rest
 - Reckless Attack: Advantage for you, Advantage for people targeting you

 Skills: